Carolingian monetary system: First period

-From AD 771, the new coinage system was introduced throughout the Carolingian Frankish Empire, which at that time extended across modern France, the Benelux, and most of Germany and Italy.
-The majority of denar coins of this period had a standard design with, on one side, the name of the Emperor on two lines thus: C A R o / L U S. On the other side gave the location of the mint, for example, for Liège: L E o / D I C o.
+From AD 771, the new coinage system was introduced throughout the Frankish Realm and the future Carolingan Empire, which would extent across modern France, the Benelux, and most of Germany and Italy.
+The majority of denar coins of this period had a standard design with, on one side, the name of the King of the Franks on two lines thus: C A R o / L U S. On the other side gave the location of the mint, for example, for Liège: L E o / D I C o.

 Second period

-In around 793 or 794, the Carolingian pound, or Karlspfund (ponus Caroli), was introduced as the basis of the system of weights and coinage in the Empire.
+In around 793 or 794, the Carolingian pound, or Karlspfund (ponus Caroli), was introduced as the basis of the system of weights and coinage in the Realm.
 At some point Charlemagne scrapped the old 22 schilling system and the Treasury and mintmasters were now paid from taxes.
 Thus 1 Pfund generated 20 schillings, each worth 12 denarii.
-In 794 a decree was issued that the novi denarii were to be used and accepted throughout the Empire; they would be of pure silver and display Charlemagne's name on them.
+In 794 a decree was issued that the novi denarii were to be used and accepted throughout the Frankish Realm; they would be of pure silver and display Charlemagne's name on them.
 So on one side was the inscription CARLVS REX FR ("Charles, King of the Franks") and, on the other, as before, the place where the mint was located, e.g. DORESTADO ("Dorestad").
 There were around sixty mints.

 Third period

-Even after Charlemagne was crowned as Holy Roman Emperor in 800, denarii continued to bear his old title except for what appear to be a small number of "specials" which bear his bust and the inscription KAROLUS IMP AVG ("Charles, Emperor Augustus").
-Meanwhile, the pound and the schilling remained purely units of weight or accounting and were not issued as coins.
-Although some gold coins appeared under Louis the Pious, the denarius remained the most important coin of the Middle Ages.
+After Charlemagne was crowned as Holy Roman Emperor in 800, most denarii continued to bear his title as King of the Franks, a title he continued to hold, with the exception of a more limited number of "specials" which has been found bearing his bust and the inscription KAROLUS IMP AVG ("Charles, Emperor Augustus").
+Meanwhile, the pound and the schilling remained units of weight or accounting and were not issued as coins.
+Although some gold coins appeared under Louis the Pious, the silver denarius, also called pfennig remained the most important coin of the Middle Ages.